-The Credit Union operates in a regulated environment and is governed by the Credit Unions and Caisses Populaires Act, 2020 (the "Act"), Ontario Regulation 105,22 FSRA Rules, DICO By-laws, other legislation, and its by-laws.
+The Credit Union operates in a regulated environment and is governed by the Credit Unions and Caisses Populaires Act, 2020 (the "Act"), Ontario Regulation 105,22, FSRA Rules, other legislation, and its by-laws.
 The Act sets out how credit unions are structured and the special nature of the credit union governance structure, business powers and lending and investment restrictions and limitations.
-Further clarification and guidance are provided in DICO By-laws and FSRA Rules covering Sound Business and Financial Practices.
+Further clarification and guidance are provided in FSRA Rules covering Sound Business and Financial Practices.